Home

-This Definition of Mandala page was included (in addition to the mandala meaning page) for further clarification due to the many schools of thought surrounding the use of mandalas.
+I included this Definition of Mandala page (in addition to the mandala meaning page) for further clarification due to the many schools of thought surrounding the use of mandalas.

-As always, the author has taken great care in obtaining the most accurate information.
+As always, I have taken great care in obtaining the most accurate information.
 However, this is merely a brief summation of a very in-depth subject.
-The author encourages an independent pursuit of knowledge if this is a subject of intense interest.
+Furthermore, I encourage an independent pursuit of knowledge if this is a subject of intense interest.

 With that said let's get on with our definition of mandala and other related terms.